fbpixelClomid and IUI: How They Work Together for Fertility | Thomson Medical

 Can I get pregnant immediately after taking Clomid?

-Yes, pregnancy can happen in your very first cycle if ovulation occurs and the timing aligns properly.
-Whether you're using IUI or trying to conceive by having intercourse, Clomid can help you conceive right away if conditions are favourable and you have enough motile sperm available.
+Pregnancy may happen in your very first cycle if ovulation occurs and the timing aligns properly.
+Whether you're using IUI or trying to conceive by having intercourse, Clomid may help you conceive if conditions are favourable and you have enough motile sperm available.

 How successful is IUI on the first try?